plone/documentation/docs/developer-guide/create-control-panel.md

 ---
 myst:
   html_meta:
-    "description": "How to create a control panel" "property=og:description": "How to create a control panel" "property=og:title": "Create a control panel"
-    "keywords": "Plone, create, control panel, plonecli, registry"
+    "description": "How to create a control panel in Plone for Classic UI and Volto" "property=og:description": "How to create a control panel in Plone for Classic UI and Volto" "property=og:title": "Create a control panel in Plone for Classic UI and Volto" "keywords": "Plone, create, control panel, plonecli, registry, Classic UI, Volto, frontend, backend"
 ---

 (backend-controlpanels-label)=

 # Create a control panel

+This chapter describes how to create a control panel for your Plone add-on, whether accessed through either the Classic UI or Volto frontend.

+It also covers advanced topics—including how to group fields in your control panel—and provides a schema field reference, troubleshooting tips, control panel file structure, and a Plone REST API compatibility reference.

+## Creation approaches

 There are two approaches to create a control panel for your Plone add-on: